|Born||in Seattle, Washington, USA|

-He formed Soundgaren with Hiro Yamamoto, Kim Thayil and Matt Cameron in the mid-eighties.
+He formed Soundgarden with Hiro Yamamoto, Kim Thayil and Matt Cameron in the mid-eighties.
 Yamamoto left the band was replaced by Ben Shepherd.
 Soundgarden were the first of the Seattle grunge bands to get signed by a major label during the late 80s and would eventually go on to become on of the most successful bands of the 1990s.
-He also enjoyed success with several side projects, among them Temple Of The Dog with Eddie Vedder.
-He married his long-time girlfriend, Alice In Chains manager Susan Silver.
-Silver, at the request of Cornell's band, had also taken on the management duties of Soundgarden.
-After achieving multi-platinum status and earning 2 Grammy awards, Soundgarden amicably disbanded in 1997.
+Soundgarden were a law to themselves, edgy, dark and deeply individual.
+Their savage soundscapes, coupled with Cornell's incisive lyrics and predatory roar, seduced audiences hungry for musical depth and complexity, while leading trends in street fashion and iconic design.
+Their sound continued to change and evolve over the course of five pioneering albums.

-Cornell decided to go it alone and released 'Euphoria Morning', a solo album that showed his amazing versatility as a vocalist and songwriter.
+Cornell decided to go it alone and released 'Euphoria Morning', a solo album that showed his amazing versatility as a vocalist and songwriter, with its richly melodic and critically acclaimed sound, recognized for its alienation and despair.
 His songs shocked his grunge fanbase by boldly exploring folk, R&B and melding a variety of genres.
-'Euphoria Morning' earned Cornell a Grammy nomination in the catagory of Best Male Rock Performance.
+'Euphoria Morning' earned Cornell a Grammy nomination in the category of Best Male Rock Performance.
 However Cornell was dissatisfied with the commercial performance of his solo album and severely disillusioned by the deaths of several close friends.
 Plagued for many years by social phobias and alcohol abuse, it all came to head and he plunged into a deep depression.
-Once again he began to use drugs.
+Once again, he began to use drugs.

 Outside music, Cornell fronted fashion designer John Varvatos's Spring 2006 collection and settled in Paris with his family, where he has helped revive a historic restaurant, the stylish Black Calavados.